jeffmikels/mattermost_api_dart/doc/MattermostThreadsApi.md

 );

-final userId = userId_example; // String | The ID of the user.
-This can also be \"me\" which will point to the current user. final teamId = teamId_example; // String | The ID of the team in which the thread is. final threadId = threadId_example; // String | The ID of the thread to update final timestamp = timestamp_example; // String | The timestamp to which the thread's \"last read\" state will be reset.
+final String userId = 'userId_example'; // String | The ID of the user.
+This can also be \"me\" which will point to the current user. final String teamId = 'teamId_example'; // String | The ID of the team in which the thread is. final String threadId = 'threadId_example'; // String | The ID of the thread to update final String timestamp = 'timestamp_example'; // String | The timestamp to which the thread's \"last read\" state will be reset.

 try {
   await client.threads.updateThreadReadForUser(userId, teamId, threadId, timestamp);